TIBCOSoftware/js-docker/jaspersoft-containers/Docker/scalableQueryEngine/README.md

     docker build -t scalable-query-engine-drivers:<version> -f jaspersoft-containers/Docker/scalableQueryEngine/Dockerfile.drivers .

-# Deploying the TIBCO JasperReports&reg; Server Scalable Query Engine Application
+# Deploying the JasperReports&reg; Server Scalable Query Engine Application

 [Generate the keystore](../jrs/#keystore-generation) if it does not exist and copy it to `./resources/keystore` folder.
 **Note** These keystore must be same as JasperReports Server keystore which is used for creating repository DB